colega/unexpected-go/benchmarks-with-very-long-setup-run-faster-in-sub-benchmarks.md

 description: Benchmark running time can be optimized by wrapping them into trivial sub-benchmarks.
 ---

+# Update as of go1.24

+[Go 1.24](https://tip.golang.org/doc/go1.24#new-benchmark-function) now includes a new benchmark function `testing.B.Loop` that ensures that setup is only ran once for the entire benchmark.

 # Benchmarks with very long setup run faster in sub-benchmarks

 Go language has [a cool feature that allows you writing Benchmarks](https://dave.cheney.net/2013/06/30/how-to-write-benchmarks-in-go) with just the standard toolkit.